Spouse & Fiancé Visas

 One of the greatest obstacles to being reunited quickly is the large backlog of visa applications for spouses, fiancés or families.
 If the applicant has a criminal conviction or has been here before illegally, it may be necessary to apply for a waiver in order to receive the visa.

-Once you have your K-3 or K-4 visa, a spouse and fiancé based visas attorney at our firm can help you apply for a green card through the LPR program, so that you can get on the path to securing U.S. citizenship for your entire family.
+Once you have your K-3 or K-4 visa, a spouse and fiancé based visas lawyer at our law firm can help you apply for a green card through the LPR program, so that you can get on the path to securing U.S. citizenship for your entire family.
 If the person receiving the green card has been married for less than 2 years, the green card is a conditional residence granted only for two years.
 Prior to the expiration of this 2 year conditional residence, an additional I-751 Petition must be filed.

 I-751 Petitions to Remove Conditions on Residence

 Prior to the expiration of the 2-year conditional permanent residence period, a I-751 Petition to Remove Conditions on Residence must be jointly filed by husband and wife.
 Complications arise when the marital relationship has terminated due to incompatibility or abuse and the I-751 Petition cannot be jointly filed.
-Should this be your situation, our experienced immigration attorney can help secure your lawful permanent residence.
+Should this be your situation, our experienced immigration lawyers can help secure your lawful permanent residence.